Te Kukunetanga: Developing Cycle of Life Research Programme

 Participant recruitment - Physical Evolution through Pregnancy (PEP)

-We are currently recruiting wahine who are pregnant, have recently given birth, or are hoping to soon be pregnant for the Physical Evolution Through Pregnancy Project at AUT Millennium (Antares Place, Albany, Auckland).
-You can express your interest to participate in our online form.
+We have now finished recruiting wahine who are pregnant, have recently given birth, or are hoping to soon be pregnant for the Physical Evolution Through Pregnancy Project at AUT Millennium (Antares Place, Albany, Auckland).
+We are working on developing research findings which will be uploaded here.

 Download the participant information sheet